Leopard Bush Fish (Ctenopoma acutirostre)

 |TDS||36 - 215|

-Natural Habitat of the Leopard Bush Fish
+Photos of the Leopard Bush Fish

 Leopard Bush Fish are widely distributed throughout the Democratic Republic of the Congo, the middle Congo River Basin, the Democratic and the Central African Republic from Boyoma Falls to Malebo Pool upstream.
 It occurs in several major tributary systems, including the Ubangi, Tshuapa, Kasai, Lefini and Lomami.